gwatcha/reaper-keys/docs/configuration/advanced.md

 To create a custom action, follow the examples in the `custom_actions` directory.
 This directory contains all the actions available via the `custom` import in the `actions` file.

-`reaper` is a global which provides access too the [reaper api](https://www.reaper.fm/sdk/reascript/reascripthelp.html#l)
+`reaper` is a global which provides access to the [reaper api](https://www.reaper.fm/sdk/reascript/reascripthelp.html#l)